 Hair Glam Pop Metal

-Of all genres of Metal, not many are as controversial as Glam Metal, or as some call it, “Hair Metal”.
+Of all Metal genres, not many are as controversial as Glam Metal, or as some call it, “Hair Metal.”

-If, in the ’90s, you admitted to being a Glam Metal fan, you would probably get thrown out on the street.
+If, in the ’90s, you admitted to being a Glam Metal fan in a Metal bar, you would probably get thrown out.
 But why was this?
 Was Glam Metal really that bad?

 Before